 Producers also operate in even smaller divisions along many different lines.
 It’s foreign vs. domestic distillers.
 California vintners vs. those in other states.
 Large brewers vs. micro brewers, and so on.
 Trade groups defend the conflicting interests of these divisions.
 For example, the Wine Institute represents only California vintners.
 Those in other states or regions have their own trade groups.
 Thus, American vintners don’t speak with one voice.
 The same is true of both brewers and disillers.

 II.
 Wholesalers (Distributors)

 After Repeal, a number of states became government monopoly wholesalers.
 The employees are state workers.
 Those states call themselves “control states.”
 But that’s misleading.
-All states control wholesaling within their borders.
+That’s because all states control wholesaling within their borders.